bugrauluyurt/highhammer/README.md

 - **Install Docker**: Details on how to install docker to your system can be found inside the official documentation: `https://docs.docker.com/engine/install/`

+- **Install pnpm**: This repository uses pnpm to manage the dependencies of apps & libs existing inside the monorepo architecture.
+To install pnpm run `npm install -g pnpm`.

 - **Generate .env files**: Add '.' to the beginning of the env files inside the ./config/env folder.
 This will make your env files invisible to git while enabling them inside the project.

 - **SSL setup**: Trusted certificate generation is necessary for SSL.
 It can easily be done by using `mkcert`.
 Mkcert can easily be installed by using `brew`.
 After the installation, please follow the steps given below: